Artists & Scholars Project Grants

 Webinars

 All AHCMC webinars will be hosted through the Zoom platform.
-Go to our Workshops & Webinars page to see upcoming workshops and webinars for all open grant categories.
+Visit to our Webinars page to see upcoming workshops and webinars for all open grant categories.

 Webinars allow grant-seekers to ask AHCMC grants staff specific questions about the grant guidelines, application, and online grants portal.

-At every webinar, grants staff will review major eligibility requirements, present an overview of the grant category, and offer technical assistance for both the application process and the online grants portal.
+At each webinar, grants staff review eligibility requirements and offer technical assistance for both the application process and the online grants portal.

 Guidelines